ericandrewlewis/ipeds-completions-to-postgres/README.md

 I downloaded the Dictionary file for the survey as well, which I placed in this repo under `c2018_a.xlsx`.
 It describes what the abbreviated column headers in the CSV mean (`CHISPT` = “Hispanic or Latino total”), as well as describing the data type for each column.

+## Create a table and import CSV data

 From this, I was able to write the `import.sql` script, which creates an `ipeds` database, a `completions` table, and imports the data from the CSV file into the table.

 NOTE: If you plan to run this on your own computer, open up `import.sql` and edit the path on line 73 to match the path where you checked out the repository.
 Unfortunately Postgres doesn't support relative paths ¯\_(ツ)_/¯